A Church For The Rest Of Us?

-Via de Cristo Faith Community is a warm and energized progressive Christian gathering, denominationally independent and open to inter-tradition dialogue.
+Via de Cristo Faith Community is a warm and inclusive, theologically progressive, denominationally independent Christian gathering, open to inter-tradition dialogue.

 Harley-Davidson of Scottsdale

 15656 N. Hayden Rd., Scottsdale, AZ